 - 9.1 An employee may be suspended from duty on full pay at any time in any of the circumstances described below: - 1.
-Where the School has reasonable grounds to suspect that the employee is guilty of gross misconduct and - Where there is a real risk that the employee's continued presence at their place of work may interfere with a disciplinary investigation being undertaken or could be hindered by an employee's continued presence at work. - 3.
-Where suspension relates to a safeguarding allegation, the guidance in Appendix 1 "Threshold document for Harrow Designated Officer Referrals" must take precedence over this policy and procedure.
-Where concerns have been raised about risk of harm to a child, any member of staff about whom such concerns have been expressed must be removed from working with children with immediate effect. - 9.2 Employees should be suspended in a meeting.
+Where the School has reasonable grounds to suspect that the employee is guilty of gross misconduct and - 2.
+Where there is a real risk that the employee's continued presence at their place of work may interfere with a disciplinary investigation being undertaken or - 3.
+Where the continued presence of the employee at their place of work might be detrimental to their health or - 4.
+Any combination of the above - Where suspension relates to a safeguarding allegation, the guidance in Appendix 1 "Threshold document for Harrow Designated Officer Referrals" must take precedence over this policy and procedure. - 9.2 Employees should be suspended in a meeting.
 Every effort should be made for this to be done in the presence of a Trade Union representative or work colleague, however, the suspension should not be delayed if this is not possible.
-Suspensions must be undertaken by the headteacher or governing body who have the designated responsibility.

-- 9.3 Consideration must be given to alternative to suspensions and whether short-term relocation to another work area or temporary suspension from some duties is a feasible alternative.
-Whether to suspend or not will depend on the circumstances of the case and a suspension checklist must be completed.
-Advice must be sought from HR before a suspension is arranged.
-These alternatives will normally only be used in the short term, (not more than one week) and include: - Permitting the employee to work from home - Work at an alternative location or in an alternative role - Work in a more closely supervised environment - 9.4 Suspension is not a disciplinary measure however it clearly carries implications for the employee.
-Therefore, managers must be mindful of the dignity of the employee and the stress that suspension can cause when enacting a suspension.
-Failure to follow this procedure can result in additional stress and anxiety for the suspended employee.
+Suspensions must be undertaken by the appropriate line manager with the designated responsibility. - 9.3 The employee should be informed of the allegations, the reason for their suspension and the possible consequences, given a copy of the Disciplinary procedure, advised of their right of representation, provided with details of the investigation and any conditions relating to their suspension.
+The manager should provide a letter confirming the above to the employee at the meeting, however where not possible the letter should be sent to the employee within 24 hours.
+Suspension from work is on full contractual pay. - 9.4 Alternatives to suspension may be agreed pending the results of a preliminary investigation and a decision on whether to suspend.
+These alternatives will normally only be used in the short term, (not more than one week) and include: - Permitting the employee to work from home - Work at an alternative location or in an alternative role - Work in a more closely supervised environment